aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/synchronize-root/_index.md

 - **Never forget to dispose** – failing to call `dispose()` can lead to memory leaks, especially when handling large images.
 - **Avoid nested synchronizations** – locking the same `syncRoot` multiple times can cause deadlocks.
 - **Pro tip:** If you need to read and write concurrently, consider using separate `StreamContainer` instances and coordinate them via a higher‑level lock.
+- **Performance tip:** For read‑only scenarios, you can share a single container across threads without synchronization, as Aspose.PSD’s internal buffers are immutable after loading.

+## How to synchronize root without manual locks?

+Aspose.PSD’s `StreamContainer` offers the `getSyncRoot()` method, which returns a dedicated lock object.
+By using this object in a `synchronized` block, you let the library handle low‑level thread coordination, removing the need for custom lock objects or `ReentrantLock` instances.

 ## Conclusion

 Congratulations!
-You've successfully learned how to synchronize the root using Aspose.PSD for Java, making your stream operations **thread safe**.
-This technique is vital for building reliable, high‑performance Java applications that manipulate PSD files in multi‑threaded environments.
+You’ve learned how to synchronize the root using Aspose.PSD for Java, turning your stream operations into a **thread safe stream java** solution.
+This approach is vital for building reliable, high‑performance Java applications that manipulate PSD files in multi‑threaded environments.

 ## Frequently Asked Questions